-example, the "chalet" or main lodge was originally built of true logs in 1877.
+camps illustrate the technological innovation and diversification accompanying this process.
+At Pine Knot, for example, the "chalet" or main lodge was originally built of true logs in 1877.
 In the main buildings at his next major project, Camp Uncas (1893), Durant employed heavy frames of peeled poles clad with barked-log slabs joined at the outer corners in trim mitre joints instead of interlocked projecting ends.
 This preserved the textural character of log construction with a trimmer, more streamlined exterior appearance and added new skeletal features exposed on the interior.
 The main buildings of Sagamore Lodge (1897) were built of standard frame construction surfaced in barked-slab siding.
 The siding was installed horizontally on the chalet-form lodge and equipped with applied full diameter stubs at the corners to imitate log construction.
 On the dining room building, the slabs were installed vertically as palisades on the first floor, thus eliminating the problematic corner treatment, and horizontally with mitred corners on the second floor gable.
 The use of frame construction permitted the interiors to be surfaced with flush siding absent any structural intrusions on the walls.
-Here Durant used wide boards milled with V-notch edges and was applied horizontally to suggest log construction.
+Here Durant used wide boards milled with V-notch edges and applied horizontally to suggest log construction.

 Other innovations in rustic sidings were made in the Adirondack camp.
-In the St. Regis lakes region, rough planks radially sawn with their irregular, bark-clad edges retained began being used in 1907 as an exterior cladding and interior finish.
-Known locally as "brainstorm siding" and attributed to Benjamin Muncil, 23 a local builder, it was applied over studs as weatherboards with wide, irregular exposures and the waney edge exposed.
-Elsewhere, "drop" profile novelty siding came into use before World War I. This type of tongue-and-groove exterior novelty siding, similar in intent to the V-notch siding used by Durant on his interiors, was milled with a wide rabbet on its exposed side which was intended to simulate the shadow lines of a log wall.
+In the St. Regis lakes region, rough planks radially sawn with their irregular bark-clad edges retained, came into use in 1907 as an exterior cladding and interior finish.
+Known locally as "brainstorm siding" and attributed to Benjamin Muncil, a local builder, it was applied over studs as weatherboards with wide irregular exposures and the waney edge exposed.
+Elsewhere, "drop" profile novelty siding came into use before World War I. This type of tongue-and-groove exterior novelty siding, similar in intent to the V-notch siding used by Durant on his interiors, was milled with a wide rabbet (a groove or a cut) on its exposed side that was intended to simulate the shadow lines of a log wall.